 5 The amendment in the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 s.
 82 to s.
 45(2) is not included because the subsection sought to be amended has been repealed by the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 s.
 1254.

-6 On the date as at which this compilation was prepared, the Motor Vehicle Repairers Act 2003 Pt.
-11 had not come into operation.
-It reads as follows:

-“

-Part 11 — Consequential amendment

-117. Travel Agents Act 1985 amended

-(1) The amendment in this section is to the Travel Agents Act 1985.

-(2) The Schedule is amended by inserting after item 10 the following item —

-“ 10A.
-Motor Vehicle Repairers Act 2003. ”.

-”.
+6 Footnote no longer applicable.

 7 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 4 Div.
 23 reads as follows:

 “